saskiaotto/INDperform/cran-comments.md

 ## R CMD check results

-There were 0 errors, 0 warnings and 0 notes in the local R cmd check.
+There were 0 errors, 0 warnings and 0 notes.